-In this complete guide to ribbon dynamic microphones, we’ll discuss ribbon microphones in great detail, going through their functionality, characteristics and even taking a look at some example microphones.
-This article’s purpose is to answer all your questions ribbon mics so that you’re better equipped with the knowledge to succeed in your ribbon mic endeavours.
+In this complete guide to ribbon dynamic microphones, we'll discuss them in great detail, going through their functionality, characteristics and even looking at some example microphones.
+This article's purpose is to answer all your questions about ribbon mics so that you're better equipped with the knowledge to succeed in your ribbon mic endeavours.

 Table Of Contents

 - A Bit Of History On Ribbon Microphones

 - Differences Between Ribbon And Dynamic Microphones

 What Is A Ribbon Microphone?